maxpou/gatsby-starter-morning-dew/content/posts/2018-11-13-social-media-card-generator/index.md

 find ./content -name "*-tw.png" -type f -delete
 ```

-If you don't to skip the file generation for some posts, add `generate-card: false` to the post's header.
+If you want to skip the file generation for some posts, add `generate-card: false` to the post's header.

 ```yaml
 ---